antonyflores88/my-lab-blog/content/posts/mac-server02.md

 ---

-##Step 3 – Copy Your Key to the Mac
+## Step 3 – Copy Your Key to the Mac

 Still in WSL:
 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519.pub tony@192.168.1.16
 ```
-Replace tony with your user.
+Replace tony@192.168.1.16 with your actual server.
 Once it succeeds, you can log in without typing your password:
 ```bash
 ssh tony@192.168.1.16